 - Payment of up-front permit fees is required to proceed with the submittal.

 - Once all disciplines have been approved, the outstanding balance of the permit fees must be satisfied before the issuance of the permit and permit card.

 - After the permit is obtained, inspections have to be requested.
 They can be tracked in the Citizen Self Service system (CSS)

-- A permit is finalized after approval of all required inspections is received.
+- A permit is finalized after approval of all required inspections.

 Check the following links for additional information or requests: